Knowledge Center

-The American nursing care industry employees nearly 3 million individuals.
+The American nursing care industry employs nearly 3 million individuals.
 Of those, a significant number work for private practices.
 In these offices, some nurses will have a lighter workload.
-Others will handle more than they would in a busy trauma center.
-Yet, one factor remains consistent - nurses provide critical care services to all patients.
-If they make mistakes, they could cost the patient, and the practice.
-If you are a nurse, what can you do in case of an unfortunate mistake?
+Others will handle more in a busy trauma center.
+Yet, one factor remains consistent: nurses provide critical care services to all patients.
+If they make mistakes, they could cost the patient and the practice.
+If you're a nurse, what can you do in the event of an unfortunate mistake?

 A critical recourse for nurses who make mistakes is malpractice insurance.
 The key is to get the appropriate coverage for your nursing services.

-Professional liability insurance covers individuals for the mistakes they make at their work.
+Professional liability insurance covers individuals for the mistakes they make at work.

 In other words, if the service you provide harms another person, then they stand to suffer personal and financial losses.
 Because the accident was your fault, the client might hold you responsible for the losses.
 As a result, they might sue or request other compensation for their losses.
-That's where malpractice insurance will come into play.
+That's where nurses' malpractice insurance comes into play.

 Malpractice coverage is a type of professional liability coverage.
-As a nurse, if you were to cause accidental harm to a patient, then you might have to cover the damage.
+As a nurse, if you were to cause accidental harm to a patient, then you might be financially liable for damages.
 A successful malpractice claim might help cover the claimant's needs.
-Still, it can also protect both the individual responsible for the damage and the practice for which they work.
+Still, it can also protect the individual responsible for the damage and the practice for which they work.

 You likely know a thing or two about the Hippocratic Oath.
-It is the definition of the highest ethical standards for medical professionals.
-One of the oath's bedrocks is the concept of do no harm.
-Whenever you work with patients, you will strive to do just that.
+It's the definition of the highest ethical standards for medical professionals.
+One of the oath's bedrocks is the concept of "do no harm".
+Whenever you work with patients, you strive to do just that.

-However, no one is perfect, and unfortunately even the best nurses can make mistakes from time to time.
-In a worst-case scenario, even the smallest mistakes might cause horrific physical, emotional or financial harm to a patient.
+However, no one's perfect, and unfortunately, even the best nurses can make mistakes from time to time.
+In a worst-case scenario, even the smallest mistakes might cause horrific physical, emotional, or financial harm to a patient.
 In the event of such an occurrence, they might have to file a claim on your malpractice insurance.

 Malpractice coverage can help in the event of multiple instances of patient harm.
 Some of the events a nurse might claim could include all varieties of medical errors, from procedure mistakes to problems stemming from an improperly documented set of test results.
 Coverage might help the policyholder cover: